Ali2500/sam3/README.md

 The upstream video predictor keeps every frame's tracking state (`maskmem_features`, `pred_masks`, backbone features) resident on the GPU for the whole clip.
-On the multi-minute web videos we annotate, this OOMs long before the clip finishes.
+On multi-minute videos this OOMs long before the clip finishes.
 The bulk of the changes below implement **opt-in CPU offloading** of that state, plus the cache eviction and device-management needed to make it correct.
-The remainder adapt the model to our runtime: S3 I/O, an A100 (non-Hopper) attention path, and Ray-aware logging.
+The remainder adapt the model to the target runtime: S3 I/O, an A100 (non-Hopper) attention path, and Ray-aware logging.

 ---